Rings-of-Fire/ring-of-fire/README.md

 ### Preventing data corruption
 Sudden blackouts can be devastating to your data.
 LN nodes are constantly chatting with other nodes, this means they often update their database.
 If a node is interrupted in the middle of writing data, it might become corrupted.
 Should this happen, the safest way to recover your funds might only be to close all channels from your channel backup.
-In order to avoid this situation, one should consider plugging a UPS (Uninterruptible Power Supply) inbetween.
+In order to avoid this situation, one should consider plugging a UPS (Uninterruptible Power Supply) in between.

 Here's a good discussion about it: https://github.com/rootzoll/raspiblitz/issues/263#issue-397855893